openfoodfacts/folksonomy_frontend/README.md

 Just click on the Raw button and your script manager will ask you if you want to install the script.

+# We need help
+Any kind of contribution is welcome: coding or bug/enhancement reports.
+Javascript coders: use easy to understand javascript; please aks/suggest before using a new library.

 # Changelog
 ### 2021-05-05T09:33
 * initial publication on this current Github repo